Water Source Heat Pumps UK Explained

 How Water Source Heat Pumps Work

-A water source heat pump (WSHP) works on exactly the same principle as ground source and air source heat pumps — it uses a refrigeration cycle to extract low-grade heat from the environment and upgrade it to useful temperatures for heating and hot water.
+A water source heat pump (WSHP) works on exactly the same principle as ground source and air source heat pumps -- it uses a refrigeration cycle to extract low-grade heat from the environment and upgrade it.
+The difference is the heat source: water transfers heat far more effectively than air or soil.

 Open Loop Systems